-Plasma adhesive technology for modern automobile headlamps
+Plasma adhesion improvement for modern automobile headlamps

 For the first time, the use of Openair® plasma makes possible secure processing of the newly developed warm-melt 1-component PUR adhesives on nonpolar plastics (polypropylene).
-Openair® plasma treatment creates the required high surface tension on the materials to be bonded.
+Openair® plasma surface treatment creates the required high surface tension on the materials to be bonded.